WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 **Option 2**

-Remove `metadatajson` completely.
+We could remove `metadatajson` completely.
 Metadata could instead be grabbed by the `credentialSubject` field.
 The VC spec does not have requirements about the types of information that can be mentioned in `credentialSubject`; because this is where the "holder" and "subject" properties live, it makes sense that any sort of additional metadata would live here.
 This will be consistent and interoperable with other Verifiable Credentials that are not Blockcerts and with other Verifiable Credential wallets.

 **Option 3**

-Leave it as is.
+We could leave it as is.
 It is not a requirement that we change this at all.
 Going with option 2 would remove the need to have some possibly duplicate information, but leaving as is would allow issuers to make explicit the metadata information they want to be displayed to a user and parsed by systems.

 Note that leaving `metadataJson` or changing it to `metadata` will more than likely be specific to Blockcerts and not understood by the wider VC ecosystem.